A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-- where are exceptions observed?
+- Where do exceptions get observed?

-- do we wait during shutdown?
+- Do we wait for it at shutdown?

 flowchart LR